dativebase/old/docs/datastructure.rst

 models.

-``glosses``
+``translations``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A form model must have at least one gloss but may have more.
-The glosses of a form are each gloss model objects that are listed in the ``glosses`` attribute of the form.
-(In the relational database schema, the ``form`` and ``gloss`` tables are in a one-to-many relationship.)
-Forms with multiple glosses, e.g., sentences with multiple valid translations, should use separate gloss models for each such gloss.
-Gloss models can also have grammaticalities (cf. the ``glossGrammaticality`` attribute) -- this feature may be used to indicate a translation that is not appropriate to a grammatical form.
-Thus, as a simplified example, "chien" may be glossed as "dog" and "\*wolf".
+A form model must have at least one translation but may have more.
+The translations of a form are each translation model objects that are listed in the ``translations`` attribute of the form.
+(In the relational database schema, the ``form`` and ``translation`` tables are in a one-to-many relationship.)
+Forms with multiple translations, e.g., sentences with multiple valid translations, should use separate translation models for each such translation.
+Translation models can also have grammaticalities (cf. the ``grammaticality`` attribute) -- this feature may be used to indicate a translation that is not appropriate to a grammatical form.
+Thus, as a simplistic example, "chien" may be translationed as "dog" and "\*wolf" using two translation models.

 ``grammaticality``